 Tilde Neural MT systems are currently available for translating from Latvian and Estonian, which are among Europe’s most linguistically complex languages, into English (and vice versa).
 In a comparative evaluation conducted by professional translators, the output of Tilde Neural MT systems produced significantly better quality translations than traditional statistical machine translation systems and the online service Google Translate.

 Tilde is at the forefront of research and innovation in neural machine translation.
-The result of Tilde's research has been shared with other members of the Quality Translation 21 (QT21) project, a task force of leading European research centers to push the limits of MT.
+The result of Tilde’s research has been shared with other members of the Quality Translation 21 (QT21) project, a task force of leading European research centers to push the limits of MT, as well as the Linguistic Knowledge in Estonian Machine Translation initiative.
 Over the coming year, Tilde plans to roll out neural MT systems for other languages with less than 8 million speakers.

 To support languages in the digital age and enable multilingual communication for customers, Tilde develops custom MT systems, online terminology services, mobile translation apps, and content analytics tools.
 Clients in the localization industry, multinational corporations, and public administrations use Tilde’s services to cross language barriers in their everyday work.